appscode-cloud/docs/docs/platform/guides/integrations/rancher-extension.md

 ✅ Installation Complete!
 You can now deploy and manage your databases directly from the KubeDB menu in your cluster.
-NB: Import your Rancher cluster into the ACE UI under the Rancher organization you created earlier before using the Rancher extension, or it won’t work.
+NB: Import your Rancher cluster into the KubeDB Platform UI under the Rancher organization you created earlier before using the Rancher extension, or it won’t work.